amarr001/README-generator/README.md

 # README Generator
- Application that prompts the user and generates a README file which can be later uploaded
+ Command line application that prompts the user and generates a project README
-installing
-testing
+# Installation
+ Run the following command: node.index.js
+# How to use
+ Follow the installation guide; answer the prompts in your command line; upload the generated README.md file to your GitHub repository
+# Testing
+ Testing
+# License
+ MIT